Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Novel LiDAR Design

 \subsubsection{Target Aiming}

 Let $t_{target}^w \in \mathbb{R}^3$ be the target of interest in the world frame, and let $t_{robot}^w$ be the robot's current world frame translation.
 Then

-outlines the ray direction which we want to align our "principle axis", or the projection center point $p_{cartesian}:\{x=1,y=0,z=0\}$ towards.
-We can simply translate $p_{aim}$ to spherical coordinate via equation~\ref{eqn:cartesian-to-sphere} to find $\alpha,\beta$, then compose a $R_{control}^*$ via equation~\ref{eq:special-case-rotation} for the entire scanning grid.
+outlines the ray direction which we want to align our "principle axis", or the projection center point towards.
+Following a very similar process as to ~\ref{subsubsec:special_case} we can find the controls: \paragraph{Step1}